Outgoing Programs of External Sponsors for Doctoral Researchers

 Target group:

-doctoral researchers, candidates for habilitation
+Doctoral researchers, candidates for habilitation

 French, Franco-German and Western European history